 Modern storage heaters are less expensive to run than the direct acting, on-peak heating system in the property.
 A dual-rate electricity supply is required to provide the off-peak electricity that these heaters use; this is easily obtained by contacting the energy supplier.
-Ask for a quotation for high heat retention heaters with automatic charge and output controls.
-A dual-immersion cylinder, which can be installed at the same time, will provide cheaper hot water than the system currently installed.
+Ask for a quotation for high heat retention with automatic charge and output controls.
 Installations should be in accordance with the national wiring standards.
-Building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority building standards department and seek advice from a qualified electrical heating engineer.
-Ask the engineer to explain the options, which might also include switching to other forms of electric heating.
+Building regulations generally apply to this work and a building warrant may be required, so it is best to obtain advice from your local authority building standards department and from a qualified electrical heating engineer.
+Ask the heating engineer to explain the options, which might also include switching to other forms of electric heating.